ShinikoStudent/GraphicsAssignment7/README.md

 # GraphicsAssignment7
 Class assignment for Graphics

+# Dealing with Directories and Libraries
+Make sure to leave the files/paths for each respective computer user to reach glew/sd/glm folders.
+It will not interfere with one another, its ok if its a long list.
+The files for Debug do not have to be reinserted.

+DOUBLE CHECK PATHS, SOME REQUIRE A WHOLE FOLDER OTHERS GO VERY FAR IN DEPTH THROUGH THE FILE IN TERMS OF PATHS.

 ## Pulling from Github
 When I first pulled I had to set up my VS to work with the code, such as targeting the right files.